4gd-ai/genesilico-ocr/README.md

 - Schema validation for TRF data
 - AI agent for field suggestions and data completion
 - API for interacting with the service
+- Support for processing document groups and merging data

 ## Tech Stack